 - And of course: women are not weak, impressionable, self-centered, bitter old maids.

-Today’s woman wants to change things, speak her mind, and make sure she earns the respect she deserves.
+Today’s strong, independent women want to change things, speak her mind, and make sure she earns the respect she deserves.

 She lives in a way that is happy, balanced, and lines up with what she wants: whether she’s in a relationship or not.It might interest you...